jamesquinlan/dsc-techstack/topics/latex.md

 ## Chapters and Sections
-Commands to organize a document vary depending on the document type, the simplest form of organization is the sectioning, available in all formats.
+Commands to organize a document vary depending on the document type; the simplest form of organization is sectioning, available in all formats.

 ```latex
 \chapter{First Chapter}